 It is an incredibly tough golf course, often called 'Carnasty' and in 1999 the score to get into the playoff was six over.

 In 2018 Francesco Molinari secured the trophy with a score of eight-under.

-Situated in Northern Ireland, it is the only course outside of Scotland and England that has hosted the Open.
+One of the very best golf courses in Northern Ireland, it is the only course outside of Scotland and England that has hosted the Open.